bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

 ---
 layout: page
 title: PHY3075 - Numerical Modelling
-description: Assignment showcases revolving around optimization, numerical simulation, and more.
+description: Assignments of PHY-3075 at UdeM.
 img: assets/img/projects/phy3075_numerical_modelling/thumbnail.gif
 importance: 1
-category: formal education
+category: education
 ---

+Showcase of different assignment projects done through my undergraduate study.

-## Higgs Boson Detection Simplified
+# Higgs Boson Detection Simplified

-The last project was to create a binary classifier based on sanitized data from CERN to identify if our particle was a Higgs Boson.
-I've implemented a small framework for a simpler NN with a way to customize the number of layers which I got the **highest score** for our binary classifier.

-I ended up with a NN with a layer of 13-10-8-6-1 with a sigmoid activation function using a ratio of 75%/25% (training/test).
+## Motivation

+Identify the Higgs boson from sanitized data provided by CERN using a binary classifier

+## Description

+* Build a lightweight framework to adapt the number of layers and nodes of a neural network

+## Results

+* Obtain the **highest score**
+* 5 layers with 13, 10, 8, 6 and 1 nodes
+* Activation sigmoid function between every layer
+* 75% training and 25% test set of the original data set

 <div class="row-sm mt-3 mt-md-0 pb-2">
         <center>